privacycg/storage-access-headers/README.md

 * Reusability will stay valid for the lifetime of the embedding document.
 * Only the `allowed-origin` specified in the response is able to reuse the activation.
 I.e., only subsequent requests whose initiator matches the `allowed-origin` can benefit from the reusable activation.
 * The URLs in the `reuse-for` parameter are resolved by [parsing](https://url.spec.whatwg.org/#concept-url-parser) them with the request’s URL as the [base URL](https://url.spec.whatwg.org/#concept-base-url).
 Example accepted values: "/bar", "bar", "/bar/", "./", "../../../etc/passwd", "/bar.html", "bar.js", "https://embeddee-origin.example/foo/bar".
-Note that "/bar" and "/bar/" are treated as different resources, even though some web servers treat them as the same.
+  * Note that "/bar" and "/bar/" are treated as different resources, even though some web servers treat them as the same.
-* The resolved URLs must be same-origin with the request’s URL.
+* The resolved URLs must be same-origin with the request’s URL, cross-origin URLs are ignored.
+If a mixed list is provided, only the same-origin URLs are considered.
 * When matching a request's URL with a previously specified list of `reuse-for`, to activate storage access, the URL’s query parameters and the URL fragment are ignored.
 * User Agents should ignore the `reuse-for` parameter when wildcards are used in the `allowed-origin` parameter.
 * User Agents should ignore the `reuse-for` parameter when `"null"` is used in the `allowed-origin` parameter.